 How the savings pyramid works

-Realistically, most of us won’t have enough savings to fill up more than a couple of rows to start (or ever!).
+Realistically, most of us won’t have enough savings to fill up more than a couple of layers to start (or ever!).
 So don’t worry about where you get to on the pyramid.
 That’s not the goal.
 The aim is to maximise what you do have.
 And help you build up that savings pot sooner.

-Row 1: Help-to-buy ISA or Lifetime ISA (LISA)
+Layer 1: Help-to-buy ISA or Lifetime ISA (LISA)

-And be aware that there are limits on how much you can spend on a home (LISA: £450k compared to HTB: £250k – or £450k in London).
+Be aware that there are limits on how much you can spend on a home (LISA: £450k compared to HTB: £250k – or £450k in London).